cypress-io/cypress-documentation/content/guides/dashboard/projects.md

 <DocsImage src="/img/dashboard/record-keys-in-project-settings-dashboard.png" alt="Record key in project settings" ></DocsImage>

-You can also find your Record Key inside of the _Settings_ tab in the Test Runner.
+You can also find your Record Key inside of the _Settings_ tab in the Cypress App.

 <DocsImage src="/img/dashboard/record-key-shown-in-desktop-gui-configuration.jpg" alt="Record Key in Configuration Tab" ></DocsImage>